HOW FREE MEDICAL RECORDS HELP YOU WIN DISABILITY BENEFITS

 If you do not have an attorney, then there will be no one getting your medical records during the time you are waiting for a hearing.
 However, you must have medical records in order to prove a mental or physical condition before a judge.

 Additionally, all of those medical records need to be into the judge more than one week prior to your hearing.
 If you submit medical records later than this, the judge does not have to consider them.
 This is known as the 5 day rule.
-Learn more about the 5 day rule for submission of medical evidence.
+Learn about the 5 day rule to submit medical evidence.

 DO YOU NEED A MEDICAL OPINION FROM A DOCTOR FOR A MENTAL CONDITION?